 Introducing the two-ring binder with divider tabs created an easy solution for clinicians to add extra clinical documents to the patient file in an organized and chronological fashion.
 As a result, clinicians were able to find and trend clinical results more easily.
 This is likely to improve quality of care.
 The intervention also involved creating some standardized clinical forms.
-The standardized documentation not only allowed easy filing but also provided visual prompts to remind clinicians of such important information as date. time. signature/stamp.
+The standardized documentation not only allowed easy filing but also provided visual prompts to remind clinicians of important information such as date, time, signature/stamp.
 For example, with easy access to clinical information and physician orders, nurses can more easily develop or change their nursing care plans accordingly.